A Brief History of Web Mastering

 Section 1 -- The Digital Rip Van Winkle Returns

-NOWHERE IS THE COLLAPSE of the American empire more obvious or pronounced than in the realm of popular PC software.
+NOWHERE IS THE COLLAPSE of American economic and technological power more obvious than in the realm of popular American software, especially Web mastering software.

-Ten years ago, I was in wonderful position to watch the American personal computer revolution at full flood: I founded BugNet at the dawn of the Dot Com Boom and by Y2K I'd built it into the world's largest supplier of PC bug fixes.
+How things have changed in just 15 years!
+At the turn of the century, I was in wonderful position to watch the American personal computer / Internet revolution at full flood: I founded BugNet at the dawn of the Dot Com Boom and by Y2K I'd built it into the world's largest supplier of PC bug fixes.